Draft

 Hip pocket

 OK, there is evidence that people do evaluate the cost to themselves of various policies, so I am not going to argue that this is unimportant.
-On the other hand, how important people think any given policy, and whether they spend the mental effort on “running the numbers” on any given policy against their own financial plan and how willing their are to be generous, whose modeling is considered legitimate, this is all modulated through what their peers bother to do, even here we might consider the modulating effect of social graphs.
+On the other hand, how important people think any given policy is, and whether they spend the mental effort on “running the numbers” on any given policy against their own financial plan and how willing they are to be generous, whose modelling is considered legitimate, this is all modulated through what their peers bother to do, even here we might consider the modulating effect of social graphs.
 People vote for economic insanities all the time.

 Some things are innate